Suburban Propane Announces Quarterly Distribution - TipRanks.com

 More about Suburban Propane

-Suburban Propane Partners, L.P. is a publicly traded master limited partnership listed on the New York Stock Exchange, headquartered in Whippany, New Jersey.
-Established in 1928, it is a nationwide distributor of propane, renewable propane, renewable natural gas, fuel oil, and related products and services.
+Suburban Propane Partners, L.P. is a publicly traded master limited partnership headquartered in Whippany, New Jersey.
+It is a nationwide distributor of propane, renewable propane, renewable natural gas, fuel oil, and related products and services.
 The company also markets natural gas and electricity and invests in low carbon fuel alternatives, serving approximately 1 million customers across 42 states through 700 locations.